TrueFiEng/useDApp/docs/source/guide.rst

     return tokenBalance
   }

-As you can see by using *useContractCall* getting a token balance is simple.
 The *useContractCall* hook will take care of updating the balance of new blocks.
 The results are deferred so that the hook does not update too frequently.